theRealAph/ScopeLocals/README.md

 There are occasions where it would be useful for an `ExtentLocal` to be inherited from parent thread to child thread, for much the same reasons as it is useful to inherit a `ThreadLocal`.
-This is possible although it works in a way that avoids many of the problems that arise when using `ThreadLocal`.
+This works with `ExtentLocal` variables in a way that avoids many of the problems that arise when using a `ThreadLocal`.

 An example use of inheritance is provided by API method `processQuery` of class `DBDriver`.

     public void processQuery(DBQuery query, Consumer<DBRow> rowHandler);

 Method `processQuery` runs a `query` against the database retrieving a list of results of type `DBRow`.
 Argument `rowHandler` is a callback